 Mt.
 Zhongzheng Trail

 Today we were going to explore the natures around Taipei and we started with Mt.
 Zhongzheng Trail.
-It was a moderately difficult trail because of the amount of stairs you have to climb.
-However, if you can keep going, you will be rewarded with a lush greenery that would give you a peace of mind.
+It was a moderately difficult trail because of the number of stairs you have to climb.
+However, if you can keep going, you will be rewarded with lush greenery that would give you peace of mind.

 Yangming Park is a huge park located mainly on Mt.
 Datun.
 It was a great place to let the kids run loose and enjoy themselves.
 One of the famous attractions in the park is the Flower Clock.